 Last year at #SMACCDub Michele spoke about how the usual resuscitative procedures can kill critical cardiac patients.
 This year the paediatric cardiac intensivist from Orange County let us into her world, a world where sick septic children may be put on ECMO.
 With advances in technology and increasing experience what used to be a limitation is no longer considered as such.
 From children with newly diagnosed cancers to those with severe sepsis, the indications for sepsis in children is rising rapidly.
 Starting with data from MaClaren et al. she pointed out that refractory septic shock may not be a contraindication to cannulation and ECMO.
 47% of patients in this (admittedly) small study survived to hospital discharge.
 These kids were not put on peripheral ECMO but the surgeons were actually opening up the chest and cannulating them centrally allowing them to give higher flow rates possibly hastening the resolution of their illness.

-Given that the majority of us work in centres where ECMO is just not an option it was fascinating to hear of the potential for this therapy.
-I would have loved to have got into a decision regarding use of such a treatment in a post-Obamacare US and the ethics of denying what could be an experimental treatment for some children with life threatening illness.
+Given that most of us work in centres where ECMO is just not an option, it was fascinating to hear of the potential for this therapy.
+I would have loved to have gotten into a decision regarding using such a treatment in the post-Obamacare US and the ethics of denying what could be an experimental treatment for some children with a life-threatening illness.

 Charles Larson – The art of induction – how not to lose them in the first 15 minutes